 Many experts will tell you to avoid extensive upgrades and remodels if you are planning on selling your home in the near future.
 While a fully revamped custom kitchen or new hardwood floors may look appealing to a potential buyer, the return on investment often isn’t there over the short term.

-While we’re on the subject of home renovations, one of the areas the HomeBridge team excels at is a type of home loan called a renovation mortgage .
+While we’re on the subject of home renovations, one of the areas the HomeBridge team excels at is a type of home loan called a renovation mortgage.
 These mortgages can turn homes located in the right neighborhood, but need some modern touches or even major renovations, into a buyer’s the perfect dream home.
+If you plan on making improvements to your home, an FHA home improvement loan may be just what you need.

 If you’re interested in speaking with a mortgage expert regarding a renovation loan or a more traditional type of mortgage, you can find the location of the closest HomeBridge office online here.
 If we don’t have a branch in your neighborhood, you can contact our customer service department here and they’ll be happy to help you over the phone.